Painting a Pilgrimage

 - September 14 2021 - January 23 2022

 - Curator: Dr. Rachel Sarfati

 A unique scroll from the 14th century is displayed here to the public for the first time.
-This scroll - measuring almost eleven meters in length - documents through illustrations and inscriptions the pilgrimage of an Egyptian jew to the Land of Israel.
-130 illustrations depict places from Egypt to Lebanon, offering a sense of what the region looked like over 700 years ago.
-During the research of the scroll, intriguing discoveries were made relating to the the Tomb of the Patriarchs, the Western Wall, and other holy sites.
-The central illustrations spans some two meters and depicts the Temple Mount; its components reflect the belief shared by Muslims and Jews during the Middle Ages that the Dome of the Rock was built in memory of Solomon's temple.
+Measuring almost eleven meters long, the scroll documents the pilgrimage of an Egyptian Jew to the Land of Israel.
+Its 130 illustrations (often accompanied by inscriptions) of sanctified places from Egypt to Lebanon offer a glimpse of what the region looked like over 700 years ago.

 Florence, Ms. Magl.
 III, 43; by courtesy of Ministero dei beni e delle attività culturali e del turismo / Biblioteca Nazionale Centrale di Firenze, Firenze